 There are some tricks that we see often that you might be experiencing while dealing with your workers' comp adjuster.
 Watch out for them.

-1) Recording a statement while the worker is in pain or under the influence of strong pain medications - after an accident, of course you are in pain due to your injury, plus you're probably uncertain, stressed out and not sure what you need to do in the workers' comp system.
+1) Recording a statement while you are in pain or under the influence of strong pain medications.
+After a serious work accident, of course you are in pain due to your injury, plus you're probably uncertain, stressed out and not sure what you need to do in the workers' comp system.
 You are not alone.
-Many adjusters know this is the worst time (for you - but its the best time for the workers comp insurance company) to get a recorded statement, knowing that the injured worker is more likely to say something that they can use to delay or even deny their claim.
+Many adjusters know this is the worst time (for you - but its the best time for the workers comp insurance company) to get a recorded statement, knowing that you are now more likely to say something that they can use to delay or even deny their claim.
 Don't let this happen to you.

 2) Misrepresenting the benefits you can receive under the law - this is a big one.
-Because they know some injured workers don't have an attorney (or worse - have the wrong attorney), they make it seem that the worker can't get certain benefits when they know they can.
-This way, you don't even ask for it.
-We know what you're entitled to here at Donahoe Kearney.
+Because they know some injured workers don't have an attorney (or worse - have the wrong attorney), they make it seem like you can't get certain benefits when they know you can, or they never tell you about the workers comp benefits you are entitled to.

-3) Intentionally not return calls - Not hearing back?
+3) Intentionally not returning your calls - Not hearing back?
 It's a tactic to make you frustrated.
-They play phone tag as a way to delay and deny your medical treatment and benefits.
+They ignore you or play phone tag as a way to delay and deny your medical treatment and benefits.
 We have professional, full-time staff to make sure your adjuster is not ignoring you.

-4) Wanting to settle too quickly - some adjusters, if they have a sense that the injury is serious but there isn't enough documentation readily available, will try to settle your case before they know the extent of the injury and what you're entitled to just so that they can "low-ball" you.
+4) Wanting to settle too quickly - some adjusters, if they have a sense that the injury is serious but there isn't enough documentation readily available, will try to settle your case before you know the extent of the injury and what you're entitled to, just so that they can "low-ball" you.
 Be wary if they offer you money but don't know everything that happened.
 You may be taking way less than you deserve.
 An experienced attorney will be able to evaluate your claim and project the type of settlement you may be entitled to.